afillatre/chaos-container/README.md

  * etc.

 ## Build
-In order to build the container, launch an `mvn package` command.
+In order to build the container, launch an `mvn clean package` command.
 This will create a jar, alongside with a docker image.
-By default, the docker image prefix will be your username, but you can override it by giving the Maven command the following property:
-`-Ddocker.image.prefix=<a_prefix>`
+You can configure some things during the image creation (by passing parameters with the`-D` option):
+* `-Ddocker.image.base=<base_image_name`: the base image to build your own image from.
+Should be at least a Java runtime 8+ (alpine and slim versions seem to work as well)
+* `-Ddocker.image.name=<final_image_name`: the name you want for your image.
+By default, it's the artifact's name
+* `-Ddocker.image.prefix=<a_prefix>`: the image prefix - useful if you want to push it in a custom registry.
+By default, it's your env username

 ## Run
 Run the image with the following command: `docker run [--rm] <my_image>`.